wooorm/xdm/readme.md

 Which can then be used with `node --experimental-loader=./my-loader.js`.

-Node itself does not yet support multiple loaders.
-But it is possible to combine multiple loaders with [`@node-loader/core`](https://github.com/node-loader/node-loader-core).
+Node itself does not yet support multiple loaders, but it is possible to combine multiple loaders with [`@node-loader/core`](https://github.com/node-loader/node-loader-core).

 ### Requiring `.mdx` files directly